 The workshop is suitable for counsellors, GPs, nurses, safeguarding professionals, police officers, prison/probation officers and other professionals working with – or likely to come into contact with – adult abuse survivors.

-• best practice in responding to flashbacks, dissociation and other stress reactions
+- Learn practical skills to respond appropriately to flashbacks, dissociation and other chronic stress reactions

 SASCA is accredited by the Royal Society for Public Health (RSPH) and Royal College of Nursing (RCN).